Particular/docs.particular.net/servicecontrol/securing-servicecontrol.md

 ---
-title: Securing Access
+title: Securing ServiceControl
-summary: How security is addressed in ServiceControl V1.x.
-How to limit access to ServiceControl data.
+summary: How security is addressed in ServiceControl and how to limit access to ServiceControl data.
-reviewed: 2016-10-06
+reviewed: 2018-06-21
 tags:
 - Security
 related: